LeFleur's Bluff State Park

 LeFleur's Bluff State Park is a public recreation area located on the banks of the Pearl River off Interstate 55 within the city limits of Jackson, Mississippi.
-The state park is home to a 50 acre lake, a 9-hole golf course, and the Mississippi Museum of Natural Science.
+The state park is home to a 50 acre lake, the Mississippi Museum of Natural Science, and the Mississippi Children's Museum.

 History

 The park is named for the trading post established on the banks of the Pearl River in the late 18th century by Louis LeFleur, a French Canadian trader.
 The village of LeFleur's Bluff eventually grew to become the city of Jackson.

 The area which is now LeFleur's Bluff State Park was once part of the Choctaw Nation.
 Under pressure from the United States government, the Choctaw Native Americans agreed to removal from their lands east of the Mississippi River, under the terms of the Treaty of Dancing Rabbit Creek in 1830.
 Although many Choctaws then moved to present-day Oklahoma, a significant number chose to stay in Mississippi.

 In 1821, the Mississippi Legislature, meeting in the then-capital of Natchez, sent Thomas Hinds, James Patton, and William Lattimore to look for a location on which to establish a more centrally located state capital.
 After surveying areas north and east of what is now Jackson, they proceeded southwest along the Pearl River until they reached LeFleur's Bluff in today's Hinds County.
 Their report to the General Assembly stated that this location had beautiful and healthful surroundings, good water, abundant timber, navigable waters, and proximity to the Natchez Trace trading route.
 On November 28, 1821, the state assembly authorized the location to become the permanent seat of the government of the state of Mississippi.